DRA3V50/Python_Projects/README.md

 - **SOC_Threat_Filter.py**
   A real-time SOC threat simulation dashboard built using Python’s Turtle graphics.
 It visualizes simulated security logs, displays live severity counts, and shows color-coded alerts for different threat levels.
 Perfect for SOC visualization, cybersecurity demonstrations, or training simulations.
 Requires no additional files or external packages.

+- **Data_Analytics_&_Automation.py**
+  This Python script acts like a mini SOC analyst.
+It creates event data, finds unusual activity, and uses color to show severity levels LOW, MEDIUM, HIGH, and CRITICAL.
+The script prints a simple report so you can quickly see patterns and anomalies.
 ---

 ## Setup and Usage